 provide a reservoir of Ca++ that can be used to

 The two most important hormones for maintaining calcium levels in the body are parathyroid hormone (PTH) and 1,25(OH)2D (the active form of vitamin D).
 The major regulator is PTH, which is part of a negative feedback loop to maintain [Ca++]ECF (see Humoral regulation).
 PTH secretion is stimulated by hypocalcemia, and it works through three mechanisms to increase Ca++ levels:

 PTH has a rapid effect (occurring within minutes), whereby it stimulates osteoblasts to pump Ca++ ions out of the fluid surrounding the bone (which has a higher Ca++ concentration) and into the ECF.
-Over a longer time course, PTH stimulates bone resorption.
+Over a longer time course, PTH stimulates bone resorption by stimulating osteoclastogenesis.
 Although PTH stimulates bone resorption, it is actually the osteoblasts that express PTH receptors.
-PTH stimulation of osteoblasts causes them to express a signaling molecule that activates osteoclasts.
-For more details, see the page on bone remodeling.
+PTH stimulation of osteoblasts causes them to express the signaling molecule RANKL that activates the RANK receptor on osteoclast precursors.
+For more details, see the page on Bone remodeling.